Code-Institute-Submissions/b1ndark-project2/README.md

   5. Then scroll down and on your left select Pages.
   6. Go to branch, and select master branch.
   7. Once master branch is selected, wait a moment and it will provide a page link to the website.

   <br>
-- The live link can be found here - [My Website](https://b1ndark.github.io/project2/)
+- The live link can be found here - [My Website](https://b1ndark.github.io/project2/).
   <br>

 ### Local Deployment

 #### Fork the repository

-  1. Open Github
+  1. Open Github.
-  2. Log in or Sign up
+  2. Log in or Sign up.
-  3. Look for my repository [The History Quiz](https://github.com/b1ndark/project2)
+  3. Look for my repository [The History Quiz](https://github.com/b1ndark/project2).
-  4. Last on the right corner you will find the fork button(click it).
+  4. Last on the right corner you will find the fork button(click on it).

 #### Clone the repository
   1. Open Github
   2. Log in or Sign up
   3. Look for my repository [The History Quiz](https://github.com/b1ndark/project2)
-  4. Look for code button next to the gitpod button at the top right(click it)
+  4. Look for code button next to the gitpod button at the top right(click on it).
-  5. A window will pop up with options for you to select to clone it with such as HTTPS, SSH or GitHub CLI
+  5. A window will pop up with options for you to select to clone it with such as HTTPS, SSH or GitHub CLI.
   6. Once selected copy the link that is shown.
-  7. Open your code editor terminal
+  7. Open your code editor terminal.
-  8. Type ```git clone``` in the terminal and paste the copied repository link
+  8. Type ```git clone``` in the terminal and paste the copied repository link.
   9. After all that just Press enter to create the clone.